 - Pre-proposal Development – a PI determines a need in his/her field.
 Often a PI will need to look outside his/her area for co-PIs or collaborators with complementary skills and expertise.

 - Funding Opportunities – once a PI determines a need, he/she must look for external funding opportunities.
-Opportunities from all federal agencies are available through Community of Science Pivot, Grants.gov, or the Texas Tech Funding Opportunities database.
+Opportunities from all federal agencies are available through Community of Science Pivot, or Grants.gov.
 You also may contact the Office of Corporate Engagement to pursue private corporate sponsored research opportunities.
 A proposal may require a letter of intent or may have a limited submission rule.
 The PI is responsible for knowing deadlines.
 All limited submissions are managed through the OVPR.
 A Request for Proposal will state specifically if it limits the number of submissions.
 Texas Tech manages all limited submissions through the OVPR.
 The OVPR maintains a list of limited submission opportunities.

 - Proposal Development – The PI is responsible for assembling the proposal package, preparing a budget, obtaining pre-award review, completing the internal routing process and acquiring the appropriate approvals and departmental signatures.
 Faculty should check with their respective department chairs for policies and approvals specific to their department.